-- 6. Obtain the list of unsecured exposures above Rs.
-25 Lacs.: Unsecured exposure has significant impact on the bank, if slips to NPA.
-Many times such accounts are reviewed in the traditional manner.
-These require close monitoring not only from the perspective of financial parameters of the prudential guidelines but also non-financial parameters that give signals of the possible ill health.
-The banking industry has faced severe damages on account of non-identification of such non-financial parameters. - 7.
-Early mortality cases: Any advance slippage to NPA within 12 months of its introduction is called early mortality case.
-Early mortality cases invoke penalty to the sanctioning authorities.
-This will have to be checked to understand the reason for such happening to avoid such cases in future and also to find out whether there are any cases classified as performing on some untenable ground to push it beyond early mortality. - 8.
-Movement of NPA and Upgraded accounts during the Year: Review of the upgraded accounts is one of the important areas to be checked during audit.
+- 8. Movement of NPA and Upgraded accounts during the Year: Review of the upgraded accounts is one of the important areas to be checked during audit.
 As per RBI circular, the account will get upgraded when the total arrears of interest and principal are paid by the borrower.
 After recovery, the accounts will get upgraded to standard assets.
 There should not be any overdue in borrower accounts as on date of upgradation.
 The recovery in the accounts needs to be reviewed specially in case of cash credit accounts where the borrower rotates the fund just to keep the account as performing assets. - 9.
 Evergreening of accounts: Evergreening refers to the practice of giving a fresh loan to repay an old one.
 Technically, evergreening refers to the practice of managing the balance sheet through means, which may not be violating banking laws in letter, but breaching them in spirit.
 To Illustrate and to make it more clear: say a bank disburse a loan of Rs.
 10000 to a borrower and the account become overdue after a year or two, the same bank sanction a loan of Rs.
 20000 or Rs.
 30000 which enable borrower to repay first loan.
 Therefore, the source of recovery needs to be review in case of stress accounts. - 10.
+Automation of NPA: As per RBI circular on Automation of Income Recognition, Asset Classification and Provisioning processes in banks dated 14 September 2020, the banks are mandated to have asset classification and calculation of provisioning automated in the NPA system.
+In addition, income recognition/derecognition in case of impaired assets (NPAs/NPIs) shall be system driven and amount required to be reversed from the income account should be obtained from the System without any manual intervention.
+Banks should ensure that the asset classification status is updated as part of day end process.
+Banks should also be able to generate classification of assets as NPAs/NPIs.
+The auditor should seek system generated asset classification and provisioning report as at 31 March and compare it with the report submitted by the Bank.
+Further, the auditor should seek for list of manual intervention / system override in the NPA system done at the branch and check for compliance with Para 2.8 of the said circular.

-Other routine checks: The auditor may engage into other routine check of advances to satisfy himself such as classification of advances, new sanctions during the year, monitoring mechanism and provisioning under prudential norms.
+- 11. Other routine checks: The auditor may engage into other routine check of advances to satisfy himself such as classification of advances, new sanctions during the year, monitoring mechanism and provisioning under prudential norms.
 It may be pertinent to mention here two broad aspects that are heavily dependent on the branch auditor relating to advances.
 The auditor should closely verify the red flagged accounts, accounts marked as fraud and EWS accounts.
-Also, these are one of the most strongest argument, amongst many, why branch audits are necessary even in CBS environment:

-- Checking of documentation: Documentations for newly sanctioned advances along with their enforceability, review documents and its appropriate reflection in CBS; Documentation verification for advances would generally cover, pre-sanction stage, sanction stage and post sanction and monitoring stage. - Security value for provisioning: After classification, the most important aspect in presenting the true and fair view of the financial statements of a bank is correct provisioning amount.
+Also, these are one of the most strongest argument, amongst many, why branch audits are necessary even in CBS environment: - Checking of documentation: Documentations for newly sanctioned advances along with their enforceability, review documents and its appropriate reflection in CBS; Documentation verification for advances would generally cover, pre-sanction stage, sanction stage and post sanction and monitoring stage. - Security value for provisioning: After classification, the most important aspect in presenting the true and fair view of the financial statements of a bank is correct provisioning amount.
 This highly depends on fair assessment of security value.
 The base documents relating to the valuation are usually available at the branches.
 Correct depiction thereof in the CBS is a crucial check.